jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

         	I was so glad that he opened up on this disclosure bit.
         	Because it was Burns that's been objecting to our having it.

-ANGELA: 	Oh?
+Speaker B: 	Oh?

-DORIS:  	And I knew this.
+Speaker A:  	And I knew this.
         	So when he opened up on that,
         	and she followed through,
         	and told about her husband,